khumarahn/teres1-gentoo/README.md

 ## Notes:
 * For the sleep button to work (Fn+F1), update the keyboard firmware, see https://github.com/d3v1c3nv11/TERES-KBD-RELEASE/tree/master/upgrade
 * ACPI sleep, power button and brightness up/down events are controlled by acpid, they work regardless of the desktop environment, also without it in console.
 To change the behaviour, consult the very simple scripts in /etc/acpi/actions.
-* Screenshots are handled by a script /usr/local/bin/screenshot.sh.
-It silently saves png to ~/screenshots.
-PrtScr saves the sholw screen, and Ctrl+PrtScr or Shift+PrtScr let you select a window.
+* Screenshots are handled by the script `/usr/local/bin/screenshot.sh`.
+It silently saves png to `~/screenshots/`.
+PrtScr saves the whole screen, and Ctrl+PrtScr or Shift+PrtScr let you select a window.
 * No systemd, because it complains about the old kernel.
 Using openrc instead.
 * Battery indication is tricky, I had to patch lxpanel specifically for Teres.
 Currently it shows the charge (percentage) accurately, but does not estimate the remaining time.
-* Linux kernel is stock, except I changed the governor to "ondemand" and disabled `CONFIG_SECCOMP` (for chromium and pulseaudio).
+* Linux kernel is stock, except I changed the governor to `ondemand` and disabled `CONFIG_SECCOMP` (for chromium and pulseaudio).
 * Hdmi is not tested, I do not have the cable or the monitor.